 If you don’t know the exchange rates when trading internationally, you are exposed to potential currency fluctuations and are restricted when planning ahead or trying to get the best price.

 If you are conducting business in a foreign market, you must be familiar with and comply with the Foreign Corrupt Practices Act (FCPA).
-Learn about Foreign Corrupt Practices Act and discover how to avoid or handle bribery disputes.
+You should learn about the Foreign Corrupt Practices Act and discover how to avoid or handle bribery disputes.

-6. Unfamiliarity of Incoterms and how they affect a sale.
+6. The Unfamiliarity of Incoterms and How They Affect a Sale

 On all your international transactions, keep good records for as long as you keep IRS records—from how you declare a good (Harmonized code, for instance) to termination of a transaction whether by email or some other means, to the financing of a deal.